 Common Signs Of Covert Abuse

 The signs of covert abuse are varied and vast.
-Covert abuse and overt abuse differ primarily in the way they are carried out, rather than the driving force behind them being the greatest difference.
+Covert abuse and overt abuse differ primarily in the way they are carried out.
 Consequently, there are often some common threads found in covert domestic violence, which mirror the symptoms of overt abuse.
-These may include:

-- People who perpetrate domestic violence often isolate their victims to keep their abuse intact and under wraps.
-Isolation may be extreme, such as moving a family to a new town or city, with no nearby friends, relatives, or allies, or maybe less conspicuous, and involve slowly suggesting that the victim’s family members and friends don’t actually want to be around them.
+- People who perpetrate domestic violence often isolate their partner to keep their abuse intact and under wraps.
+Isolation may be extreme, such as moving a family to a new town or city, with no nearby friends, relatives, or allies.
+Or they may be less conspicuous, involving slowly suggesting that the individual’s family members and friends don’t actually want to be around them.

-- Covert abusers often use gaslighting as a means of keeping their victims quiet, compliant, and stuck.
-Gaslighting involves destabilizing a victim to push them to question their sense of reality.
-This is a perfect strategy for covert domestic violence because it destroys the victim’s sense of credibility and self-worth.
+- Covert abusers often use gaslighting as a means of keeping their partners quiet, compliant, and stuck.
+Gaslighting involves destabilizing the individual to push them to question their sense of reality.
+This is a perfect strategy for covert domestic violence because it destroys the survivor’ssense of credibility and self-worth.

 - Ongoing abuse.
 Covert abuse is rarely (if ever) a one-time occurrence, but is instead an ongoing, regular series of pain and distress for the individual being abused.
 Domestic violence perpetrators typically select partners, friends, or others close to them who will not stand up to abuse to keep themselves in a place of power.
 Covert abuse relies on the destabilization of the person who is being abused.